googleapis/google-cloud-cpp/doc/managing-dependencies-in-cmake.md

 1. `module`: When `GOOGLE_CLOUD_CPP_GRPC_PROVIDER` is set to `module` (the default) we will simply add the `third_party/grpc` subdirectory to the CMake build.

-### cctz

-cctz is similar to Abseil in that it does not provide `install` targets.
-We think that some of our users

 #### Things that gRPC depends on